arifng/spring-webservice-oauth2/README.md

 Prepare Database
 ----------------
 Run the mysqlFile.sql script to prepare database.
+This fill will be found in project's root directory.

 Testing
 --------